Legal Translation- an Art or a Science?

 Likewise, attorneys should remember to address the deponent directly and maintain eye contact with the deponent throughout the deposition.
 For example, instead of telling the interpreter to “ask him where he was born,” the attorney should look directly at the deponent and ask him or her directly: “where were you born?”
 The interpreter should then interpret that question, and the deponent’s response, exactly as it is stated, and so forth.

-What is a “Check” Interpreter and When Might an Attorney Use One?
+What is a “Check” Deposition Interpreter and When Might an Attorney Use One?

-Finally, when in doubt regarding the professionalism or objectivity of an interpreter, an attorney may want to consider hiring their own impartial “check” interpreter.
-Parties defending non-English depositions in cases with significant dollars at stake will often employ “check” interpreters to ensure that the deposition questions and answers are being translated fairly.
+Finally, when in doubt regarding the professionalism or objectivity of a legal deposition interpreter, an attorney may want to consider hiring their own impartial “check” interpreter.
+Parties defending non-English depositions in cases with significant dollars at stake will often employ a “check” deposition interpreter, sometimes referred to as “table interpreter,” “monitor interpreter,” “party interpreter,” “defense interpreter”, or a “private linguistic expert” to ensure that the deposition questions and answers are being translated fairly.
 To ensure an accurate and clean record, the check interpreter will only interject if the primary interpreter fails to provide an accurate interpretation of a particular question or answer.
 Such “check” interpreters are also used to assist attorneys in preparing the deponent for their deposition.
 The overall goal of using a check interpreter is to obtain the most accurate translation possible.